 We called in on the Sunday afternoon to find yet another busy fair, with plenty of visitors enjoying the family fun day.

-Main photo: New to Eid in the Park this year was Charles Harrison’s Shockwave Miami.
+Main photo: New to Eid in the Park (one of four recent fairs in Blackburn) this year was Charles Harrison’s Shockwave Miami.